emandres/rust-tutorial/README.md

 ```

 Rust follows the C++ paradigm of RAII (Resource allocation is initialization).
-The owning scope of a datum will automatically deallocate an object when the scope ends.
+The owning scope of data will automatically deallocate it when the scope ends.
 To customize this behavior, the `Drop` trait may be implemented.

 ## Chapter 6 - Ownership and Borrowing

-In order to share a datum without transfering ownership we can use references.
+In order to share data without transfering ownership we can use references.
 Normal references (denoted `&x`) are immutable, i.e. they're a readonly view into the state of the object.

 ```rust